SportsCenter: Overview and format

 The program's runtime and starting time depend on the games' runtime.
 In case a game overlaps the starting time of any SportsCenter edition, it is occasionally moved to either ESPN2 or ESPNews (depending on whether one of the networks is carrying an event) until the event concludes.
 Conversely, SportsCenter may start early and run longer if the preceding event finishes early or breaking sports news requires it.

 Most editions of the show originate from a studio at ESPN's headquarters in Bristol, Connecticut.
-However, the midnight ET edition of SportsCenter has been produced out of a studio in Washington, D.C. inside an ABC News bureau since 2020.
+However, the Scott Van Pelt edition of SportsCenter has been produced out of a studio in Washington, D.C., inside the ABC News bureau since 2020, in the former studio of Around the Horn.
 The 1 a.m.
 Eastern edition of SportsCenter has been produced out of ESPN's Los Angeles Production Center at L.A.
 Live since 2009; that edition also is repeated during the overnight hours.

 ESPN also produces short 90-second capsules known as SportsCenter Right Now, which air at select points within game telecasts on the network and sister broadcast network ABC to provide updates of other ongoing and recently concluded sporting events.

 In addition to providing game highlights and news from the day in sports outside of the scheduled slate of games (including team player and management transactions, injury reports and other news), the program also features live reports from sites of sports events scheduled to be held or already concluded, extensive analysis of completed and upcoming sports events from sport-specific analysts and special contributors, and feature segments providing interviews with players, coaches, and franchise management in the headlines.
-In addition to airing simulcasts or network-exclusive editions on sister networks ESPN2 and ESPNews, the program also produces short in-game updates during sports events aired on ABC and, until 2017, an interstitial play countdown segment for fellow network Disney XD.
+In addition to airing simulcasts or network-exclusive editions on sister networks ESPN2 and ESPNews, the program also produces short in-game updates during sports events aired on ABC and until 2017, an interstitial play countdown segment for fellow network Disney XD.